 This site centers around the facts of a series of three single vehicle accidents involving Adam King.
 King hit a concrete curb and flew off his racing bike.
 He then hit a sign post.
 Lastly he hit a palm tree.
 There were no other vehicles involved.

 The information on these accidents comes from discovery in the case against Adam Costello, provided by the state.
-The case alleges that Adam Costello killed King, even though four Florida judges have stated that Costello had nothing to do with the death of King.
+The case alleges that Adam Costello killed King, even though four Florida judges (now six Florida judges – see update 5/14/2025) have stated that Costello had nothing to do with the death of King.

 Additionally the damage to Adam Costello’s Toyota Tundra is consistent with being hit by a Ram truck, not being hit by a motorcycle.

 The supervising police officer in charge of the case and arresting officer of Adam Costello, was arrested for fabricating evidence and making up false charges against innocent people.
-He was fired from the FMPD.
+He was fired from the FMPD (allowed to retire the day he was arrested).

 In the discovery there is proof of witness tampering by three individuals, one of which is an investigator in the case.
 Outside of that discovery, there is witness tampering by a sheriff’s deputy.